ol-loginov/parcel-namer-rewrite/README.md

     }
 }
 ```
+p.s.
+Line with "chain" is optional, you may omit that line, and default namer will be used to get actual names

 This example:
-1) rewrites all .css bundles in "styles" folder of distDir directly to distDir and adds hashes to names.
+1) Rewrites all .css bundles in "styles" folder of distDir directly to distDir and adds hashes to names.
-2) moves "scripts/TestMePlease.js" to "Dunno.js"
+2) Moves "scripts/TestMePlease.js" to "Dunno.js"

 ### How write rules